Defining Quantum Games: Conclusion

-In this article, we have proposed a general definition for science games and defined quantum games through their characteristics.
-In our model, quantum games are analysed and defined by a set of three dimensions described as the \textit{perceivable dimension of quantum physics}, the \textit{dimension of quantum technologies} and the \textit{dimension of scientific purposes}.
-A game may exhibit one or several of these dimensions and therefore be called a \textit{quantum game}.
-Our dimensions offer a way to evaluate how a game may be thought of as a quantum game, and offer a way to design a quantum game with a profound connection to quantum physics.
-The body of quantum games is steadily growing as quantum computing takes steps towards a playable future, and it is anticipated that the phenomenon will take further forms - similar to the expansion of the general ludosphere of games.
+In this article, we define \textit{quantum games} through their characteristics.
+In our model, quantum games are analysed and defined by a set of three \textit{dimensions of quantum games} described as the \textit{perceivable dimension of quantum physics}, the \textit{dimension of quantum technologies}, and the \textit{dimension of scientific purposes} (in the field of quantum physical sciences).
+The dimensions presented here are also welcomed to be used in defining and exploring quantum art, quantum music, quantum performing arts, or other creations that reference quantum physics.\\